OneLove: 2022 Men's FIFA World Cup

 European players who had previously worn rainbow armbands informed FIFA of their intention to continue with the gesture at the 2022 Men's FIFA World Cup, held in Qatar.
 Their plan to do so gained widespread attention in the days before the start of the tournament, due to increasing criticisms of Qatar's attitude towards homosexuality.

 After having arrived at the tournament, the relevant associations were warned that players would be at minimum booked for wearing rainbow armbands, rather than just receive the expected fine; a joint statement by England, Wales, Belgium, Denmark, Germany, Switzerland and the Netherlands confirmed they would not wear the armband as doing so would affect players.
-The decision from FIFA coming so late, as well as FIFA "silencing anti-discrimination work within the game", was criticised.
+With the decision from FIFA coming so late — despite having already established protocol on such equipment used under their auspices — as well as them "silencing anti-discrimination work within the game", was criticised.

 Instead of the captains, several people associated with national teams wore the armband.
 Most prominent was queer BBC pundit and former England women's captain Alex Scott, who wore the armband while reporting on the England vs Iran match on 21 November.
 German interior minister Nancy Faeser attended Germany's first game at the World Cup on 23 November, where she wore the armband.
 UK sports minister Stuart Andrew, who is gay, wore it while attending the match between England and Wales.

 The German Men's team were particularly critical of FIFA's decision to ban the armband.
 At their first game, the team covered their mouths in protest of being silenced.
 When the lack of armband caused one of their sponsors to drop out, the German football association replaced the sponsor's logo with the OneLove symbol in their press centre at the World Cup.